Tag Archives: vietnam war

 Diplomat_Sep10059-227x300

-On May 7th 2011 in Hanoi a small remembrance was held to mark the fall of Dien Bien Phu and honor the victor, 101 year old General Vo Nguyen Giap at his home.
-Giap is the last senior commander of the war alive at 103 he remains active.
+Years before, on May 7th 2011 in Hanoi a small remembrance was held to mark the fall of Dien Bien Phu and honor the victor, 101 year old General Vo Nguyen Giap at his home.
+Giap was the last senior commander on either side at that time, and he died a year and a half later at the age of 102.
 That 2011 ceremony was one of the few remembrances held anywhere marking that battle which was one of the watersheds of the 20th Century.
 A half a world away in Houston Texas a small group of French veterans, expatriates and historians laid a wreath at the Vietnam War Memorial.
-In Paris an ever shrinking number of French survivors gather each year on May 7th at 1815 hours for a religious service at the Church of Saint Louis des Invalides to remember the dead and missing of the French Expeditionary Corps lost in Indochina.
-A small number of other small ceremonies have been held this year.
+In Paris an ever shrinking number of French survivors used to gather each year on May 7th at 1815 hours for a religious service at the Church of Saint Louis des Invalides to remember the dead and missing of the French Expeditionary Corps who were lost in Indochina.
+A small number of other small ceremonies were held as late as 2014.
+There appear to be no services to honor their memory this year.

 This battle is nearly forgotten by time even though it and the war that it symbolized is probably the one that we need to learn from before Afghanistan becomes our Indochina.